Falafel-Open-Games/website/pages/case-side-scrolling.md

+# A thank-you game that give customers a reason to come back
+## Alfred P2P side-scrolling game case

+## Summary

+The Brazilian Bitcoin exchange [AlfredP2P](https://alfredp2p.io) enhanced their after-purchase flow with a custom-made "thank you" game that unlocks discount coupons.

+After buying satoshis through the service, the exchange's customers take control of the company's mascot, Alfred the Bot, and engage in a playful experience where they can win coupons for discount on fees for the next purchases.

+A good score in the game is the key to unlock increasingly better discounts.
+This experience keeps the customer on the website for longer periods and give them a reason to return, interact, and promote the service among their friends.

-# Side-Scrolling Runner
+## Retro-styled Runner

+The open-source game codenamed "Project London", comissioned by AlfredP2P, is a retro-styled take on the "Chrome Dinosaur Game" theme inspired by the 16 bit console era pixel-art 2D games.
+You control a friendly robot in it's modest flying saucer that is able to perform jumps and small glides to surpass rocks and meteors ina a desert planet.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/e1Oe_7edqb0?si=wMSeWDB0adxQWgi0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 https://www.youtube.com/watch?v=e1Oe_7edqb0

-## Summary

-The brazilian Bitcoin exchange [AlfredP2P](https://alfredp2p.io) wanted a simple, yet fun game to use at the end of the purchase flow, as a "thank you" game.
-Playing the game after buying satoshis gives the customers a toy to be entertained and new coupons for having less fees on next purchases can be unlocked depending on the highscore of the match.

-On this retro-styled 2d pixel art inspired by the 16 bits classics, and the "Chrome Dinosaur Game", you control a friendly robot in their modest flying saucer that is able to perform jumps and small glides to surpass rocks and meteors in a desert planet.

 ## Fact Sheet